utah-cs4470-sp23/class/assignment3/README.md

 is to turn an AST into:

 - an assembly function, or
-- a type error.
+- a naming or type error.

 You will be implementing this compiler in three steps:

-- Type checking
+- Name resolution and type checking
 - Flattening
 - Code generation

-Recall that the subset of JPL that we are working with contains variable of just four types: `bool`, `int`, `float`, and `int[,]` which we will refer to in this assignment as `pict`.
+Recall that the subset of JPL that we are working with contains variables of just four types: `bool`, `int`, `float`, and `int[,]`.
+In this assignment we will refer to the last of these as `pict`.
 The four types correspond to the following types in C, all provided by the `<stdint.h>` header:

 - `bool` corresponds to `int32_t` and takes up 4 bytes